pixelead0/tmdb_v3-PHP-API-/README.markdown

 ## Persons ##
 ### Search a Person ###
 	<?php
-		// Title to search for
+		// Name to search for
 		$name = 'Johnny';
 		$persons = $tmdb->searchPerson($name);
         foreach($persons as $person){